-I love to travel, and I’m always looking to do a bit of travel writing.
-I find road trips are a very good way to see a country or even a continent, and we’ve done quite a few over the years.
-All of them have been great, but here’s our top 13.
+I love to travel and at the time of writing I've been lucky enough to have visited 80 countries.
+I find road trips are a very good way to see a country or even a continent and we’ve done quite a few over the years.
+All of them have been great, but here’s our top 24.

 Africa.
 I’m still not sure whether this was a major road trip or a minor expedition, but if it’s the former it has to come top of this list.
 The route was just short of 6500km and took in South Africa, then Namibia (a favourite of ours, see below); Botswana, Zambia and Zimbabwe, finishing off in Botswana again – we even set foot in Angola, but that was just a cheeky visit thanks to an obliging boatman in Rundu.